Safest Places to Travel 2025: What are the Best Destinations For Teens This Year

 This has helped boost life expectancy in Costa Rica.
 It’s higher in this Central American nation than the United States, according to the World Health Organization and the World Bank Group.

-On top of this, Costa Rica is renowned for its environmental sustainability initiatives.
+Fun fact: Costa Rica is known for its environmental sustainability initiatives.
 A focus on nature is a plus for travelers.
 It contributes to cleaner air and water.
 Unlike some other nations, you can drink the tap water in Costa Rica without fear.

 Rustic Pathways help save endangered sea turtles at this beautiful wildlife refuge in Costa Rica.